jandelgado/jled/README.md

   calculates a brightness for the given time `t`.
 The brightness must be returned as an unsigned byte, where 0 means LED off and 255 means full brightness.
 * `uint16_t Period() const` - period of the effect.
-*  `BrightnessEvaluator* clone(void*p) const override` - clones the object
-   using placement new.
-See below for standard implementation.

 All time values are specified in milliseconds.